top of page

 So while you, like I, may struggle with the first third of this book, I implore you to continue.
 Because, as I say, in chapter 14, you'll meet Aloysius Pendergast.

-Not that there aren't plenty of fabulous characters to be getting on with including Margo, the level-headed researcher, William Smithback, Jr., a journalist determined to dig up dirt on the museum and my personal favourite Vincent D'Agosta, the policeman investigating the murders.
+Not that there aren’t plenty of fabulous characters to be getting on with including Margo, the level-headed researcher, William Smithback, Jr., a journalist determined to dig up dirt on the museum and my personal favourite Vincent D’Agosta, the police officer investigating the murders.

 The story is a really interesting blend of science fiction and touches of horror which makes the creature the story centres around genuinely chilling in parts.